Trustworthy and Confidential SBOM Exchange: Implementation and Evaluation

 We now study the Performance overhead of Petra.
 In this case, we measure the cost incurred by each processing pass (tree, encryption, Merkle-hashing) to provide a granular understanding of each foundational technique.

 Figs.~\ref{fig:encryption-performance} and~\ref{fig:weaknesses_policy_encryption-performance} illustrate the timing overhead of encrypting an SBOM under the intellectual property and weaknesses policies, respectively.
+We observe a visible discontinuity in the encryption timing results (Fig.~\ref{fig:weaknesses_policy_encryption-performance}) for a small subset of SBOMs.
+This gap corresponds to a few large SBOMs containing more than 440K nodes.
+We theorize that these SBOMs exceed CPU-cache capacity, triggering additional memory accesses and a visible discontinuity in the graph.
+This is an artifact of the "in the wild" dataset we are operating with, where large SBOMs (in terms of tree size) also carry substantial additional data and thus are also larger in storage.

 Unsurprisingly, the decryption cost in our experiments closely mirrors the encryption time, with a mean deviation of 120 ms, indicating symmetry in processing times for encryption/decryption operations.
 Much like the storage overhead costs, the processing cost is dominated by the CP-ABE pass.